dhruv-rank/angular-9-form-validation/README.md

 </form>
 ```
-  - In above snippet we are declaring the form with name `reactiveForm` and to bind form element in reactive we have to assign `formControlName` to that form element.
+  - In the above snippet, we are declaring the form with the name `reactiveForm` and to bind the form element in reactive we have to assign `formControlName` to that form element.

 #### 2.2 Validate Form
-To validate form we can use property valid of **FormGroup** which give us the boolean value either form is valid or not as same as template-driven approach.
+To validate the form we can use property valid of **FormGroup** which gives us the boolean value either the form is valid or not as same as a template-driven approach.
 ```js
 reactiveForm.valid
 ```
-To ensure validity of any perticular field we can use the properties of form-control of that field as given below :
+To ensure the validity of any particular field we can use the properties of form-control of that field as given below :
 ```js
 formControlName="username"
 ```